 [To use herbs and spices to create your own natural remedies as well as an herbal medicine cabinet is something that many of you have told me you are interested in and that it’s also one of your goals to do more of this year.
 This is why in the Pioneering Today Academy we have an e-course so if you’re a current member you have access to it, but many of the members wanted more!
 So, beginning in March we’re going to start a monthly herbal deep dive.
 We’re going to feature a new herb each month and not only learn the different ways to use them medicinally, safety, but also tips for how to plant and harvest it.
-I’m opening the doors to the Academy on February 19th, so if you want to get on the waitlist click here.
+I’m opening the doors to the Academy.
 You will get a video, lesson, and a recipe that is normally for members only for free.]

 Melissa: I’m really excited for our guest is CeAnne from Farm House Teas.
 I’m super excited to have her here today because not only is she knowledgeable, but I love what she and her family have been doing.
 So Ceanne, my friend, welcome to The Pioneering Today podcast.